Tree Surgery in Tonbridge, Kent, London and the South of England | Located in Sevenoaks

 Other benefits associated with crown thinning include a lighter appearance, improved health of the remaining branches, protection for the main branches and retained size and shape.

-Customers and clients in the Sevenoaks and Orpington areas, and those in Kent, London and Southern England, usually opt for crown lifting once growth makes it difficult to move around the tree’s perimeter.
+Customers and clients in the Sevenoaks and Tonbridge areas, and those in Kent, London and Southern England, usually opt for crown lifting once growth makes it difficult to move around the tree’s perimeter.
 This method of tree surgery sees branches and deadwood removed from the lower half of the tree to “lift” the overall height of the crown.
 This makes it easier for people or cars to pass safely beneath the canopy.

 This tree work provides better light transfer, improves views from inside the property, enhances aesthetics, maintains tree health and, of course, leaves more open land space.